 How Sealing a DWI Works in New York

-While New York does not allow the expungement of DWI convictions—meaning they cannot be entirely erased from your criminal record—it does provide an option to seal certain convictions under specific conditions.
-Sealing limits who can access the record, offering individuals an opportunity to reduce the long-term impact of a DWI on their personal and professional life.
+While New York does not allow the expungement of DWI convictions, meaning they cannot be entirely erased from your criminal record, it does provide an option to seal certain convictions under specific conditions.
+Sealing limits who can access the record, offering individuals an opportunity to reduce the long-term impact of a DWI on their personal and professional lives.
 However, the process is narrowly defined and subject to strict eligibility requirements.

 Eligibility for Sealing a DWI Conviction